Furimanejo/Hornydivers/README.md

 # Instructions:
 - Install and run [Intiface Central](https://intiface.com/central/).
 - Download a release of [Hornydivers](https://github.com/Furimanejo/Hornydivers/releases) (the .zip file, not the Source Code) and extract it to a new folder.
-Do not move the files from inside it anywhere.
+Do not move the files from inside it.
 - Run Hornydivers.
 On the tab "Device Control" click connect to intiface.
 Make sure your toys are on and appear on the list of connected devices.
 - Test the app by playing Helldivers 2, or a gameplay video in fullscreen.